 Place a light, shimmery eye shadow, like the L’Oréal Paris Infallible Paints Metallics Eye Shadow in Rose Chrome, on top of the concealer.
 Once you’ve done just that, you’ve successfully completed your first cut crease!
 The next steps are just finishing touches.

 There’s something about a cut crease that just so happens to pair perfectly with winged eyeliner—so that’s what you should do.
-Using the L’Oréal Paris Infallible The Super Slim Liquid Eyeliner, create a thin line along your lashes before adding a flick at the end.
+Using the L’Oréal Paris Voluminous Lash Paradise Liquid Eyeliner in Black, create a thin line along your lashes before adding a flick at the end.
 (Just in case you need to brush up on your cat eye skills, check out our article, How to Achieve Your Sharpest Winged Eyeliner Look.)

 Ready to try another eye makeup technique?
 Let us teach you How to Do Runway-Inspired Glitter Eye Makeup.